sagan/simplegoproxy/README.md

 By default, Simplegoproxy only supports `http(s)` and `data` scheme urls.

 If `-enable-unix`, `-enable-file`, `-enable-rclone` or `-enable-exec` flag is set, Simplegoproxy will support some additional schemes of urls respectively.
-If `-enable-all` flag is set, all these schemes will be enabled.

 - `-enable-unix` : Make Simplegoproxy supports URLs of http(s) over unix domain socket in local file system.
 Target url example: `unix://path/to/socket:http://server/path`.
 Use `:` to split http resource url with the unix domain socket file path.
 - `-enable-file` : Make Simplegoproxy supports `file://` ([File URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme)) urls, which reference to local file system files.
 Directory Index is also supported.
 Target url examples: